Size versus truthfulness in the House Allocation problem

-\begin{paragraph}{Related work.} This work can be placed in the context of designing truthful approximate mechanisms for problems in the absence of monetary transfer \cite{PT13}. \hide{We now survey some of the prior work in this area that is most relevant to our problem.}Bogomolnaia and Moulin \cite{Bogomolnaia-Moulin} designed a randomized weakly truthful and envy-free mechanism, called the Probabilistic Serial mechanism (PS), for HA with complete lists.
+\begin{paragraph}{Related work.} This work can be placed in the context of designing truthful approximate mechanisms for problems in the absence of monetary transfer \cite{PT13}. \hide{We now survey some of the prior work in this area that is most relevant to our problem.}Bogomolnaia and Moulin \cite{Bogomolnaia-Moulin} designed a randomised weakly truthful and envy-free mechanism, called the Probabilistic Serial mechanism (PS), for HA with complete lists.
 Very recently the same authors considered the same approximation problem as ours but in the context of envy-free rather than truthful mechanisms, and for strict preference lists and unweighted agents~\cite{BM15}.
 They showed that PS has an approximation ratio of $\frac{e}{e-1}$, which is tight for any envy-free mechanism.
-Bhalgat et al.~\ \cite{Bhalgat-etal} investigated the social welfare of PS and RSDM.
-Tight deterministic truthful mechanisms for weighted matching markets were proposed by Dughmi and Ghosh \cite{Dughmi-Ghosh} and they also presented an $O(\log n)$-approximate random truthful mechanism for the Generalized Assignment Problem (GAP) by reducing, with logarithmic loss in the approximation, to the solution for the value-invariant GAP.
-Aziz et al.\ \cite{AGMW14} studied notions of fairness involving the stochastic dominance relation in the context of HA, and presented various complexity results for problems involving checking whether a fair assignment exists.
-Chakrabarty and Swamy \cite{CW14} proposed \emph{rank approximation} as a measure of the quality of an outcome and introduced the concept of \emph{lex-truthfulness} as a notion of truthfulness for randomized mechanisms in HA.
+Bhalgat et al.\ \cite{Bhalgat-etal} investigated the social welfare of PS and RSDM.
+Tight deterministic truthful mechanisms for weighted matching markets were proposed by Dughmi and Ghosh \cite{Dughmi-Ghosh} and they also presented an $O(\log n)$-approximate random truthful mechanism for the Generalised Assignment Problem (GAP) by reducing, with logarithmic loss in the approximation, to the solution for the value-invariant GAP.
+In subsequent work Che et al.\ \cite{CGL-2014} provided an $O(1)$-approximation mechanism for GAP.
+Aziz et al.\ \cite{AGMW15} studied notions of fairness involving the stochastic dominance relation in the context of HA, and presented various complexity results for problems involving checking whether a fair assignment exists.
+Chakrabarty and Swamy \cite{CW14} proposed \emph{rank approximation} as a measure of the quality of an outcome and introduced the concept of \emph{lex-truthfulness} as a notion of truthfulness for randomised mechanisms in HA.